kndndrj/wiener/README.md

 First check in ~/.local/share/applications.
 Desktop files should be somewhere close.

+## Contributing
+If you happen to have a script for your wine application, it shouldn't be too hard to adapt it for wiener. put the script with the name of the program into `packages` directory and implement two functions.
+The first one is `download_packages()`, in it you download any packages to the `$TEMPDIR` directory.
+The second function is `install_packages()`, use it to make a prefix in the `$INSTALLDIR` directory, install the program itself and if needed, create a `.destop` file.

+I'll be happy to see your pull request!

 ## Other
 If you have any other questions or comments, feel free to post them into the [Issues](https://github.com/Kndndrj/wiener/issues) section.